 In yet another group, I could mix up the facts, which was a great opportunity for kids to really practice reading addition and subtraction signs and building on their strategies.

 To play with several facts at once, we first laid out the keys face up on the table so that we could easily see the numbers.
-We placed the heart equations in a small bowl (a pile on the table to pull from would work too).
+We placed the heart equations in a small bowl (a pile on the table to pull from would work, too).

-Then we took turns pulling a heart and reading the equation.
+Then, we took turns pulling a heart and reading the equation.
 Some of my students could solve the problems in their head ( 2-1 for example), but others were a bit trickier, so we used tools like number lines for a visual, or mini erasers as manipulatives to help us count.

 Once we figured out each answer, we found that heart’s key and paired up the pieces.

 We kept pulling hearts and matching them with their keys until we had solved all of the equations!
+This Valentine math fact game was the perfect activity.

 Grab Your Download

 Ready to work on mastering those math facts in a fun way this February?
-Grab your copy of this valentine math fact match by clicking the button below and then solve candy heart patterns and make a crystal heart too!
+Grab your copy of this Valentine math fact match by clicking the button below and then solve candy heart patterns and make a crystal heart, too!